HowProgrammingWorks/SelfAssessment/Skills/Async.md

   - Mutex
   - Spin Lock
 - JavaScript & Node.js specific
-  - Timers
+  - Timers 🖐️ used 🎓 known
-  - setImmediate
+  - setImmediate 🖐️ used 🎓 known
-  - nextTick
+  - nextTick 🖐️ used 🎓 known
   - AbortController
   - AbortSignal
-  - Promise unhandled rejection
+  - Promise unhandled rejection 🖐️ used 🎓 known
-  - Promise double resolve
+  - Promise double resolve 🖐️ used 🎓 known
   - child_process
   - worker_threads
   - Atomics
   - High resolution clock
-  - Callback hell
+  - Callback hell 🖐️ used 🎓 known
-  - Promise hell
+  - Promise hell 🖐️ used 🎓 known
-  - ref() and unref()
+  - ref() and unref() 🖐️ used 🎓 known
-  - Error handling in async code
+  - Error handling in async code 🖐️ used 🎓 known
-  - Better stack traces with return await
+  - Better stack traces with return await 🖐️ used 🎓 known
   - JSON: streaming serialization
-  - promisify
+  - promisify 🖐️ used 🎓 known
-  - callbackify
+  - callbackify 🖐️ used 🎓 known
   - AsyncLocalStorage
   - AsyncResource
 - Techniques
   - async.js library
-  - RxJS library
+  - RxJS library 🖐️ used 🎓 known
   - Async composition
-  - Promise.all
+  - Promise.all 🖐️ used 🎓 known
-  - Promise.allSettled
+  - Promise.allSettled 🖐️ used 🎓 known
-  - Promise.race
+  - Promise.race 🖐️ used 🎓 known
-  - Promise.any
+  - Promise.any 🖐️ used 🎓 known
   - Web Locks API
   - IPC
   - Channel API